di/corvid/README.md

 ## Running

 By default corvid expects to be run in a directory with an `input` directory.
-With no parameters, corvid will process all files in this directory into the `output` directory, and exit.
+With no parameters, corvid will process all files in this directory into the `output` directory and exit.

 ```
-$ corvid --help
+Usage:
-Usage: corvid [OPTIONS]
+$ `corvid` [OPTIONS]

+For help:
+$ `corvid --help`

 Options:
   -l, --listen          Enable live reloading